 In the morning Dean returns to the ‘Kobenomiya Shrine’, where rain falls hard.
 He must ride out of the mountains to the small town of ‘Aiga’, which he reaches, 31km later, completely soaked.
 Now they must all brave the rain, as they hike an ancient route called the ‘Magose-Toge’ trail.
 They walk to the first temple on this traditional route, check the maps, and then continue on to the start of the mountain pass.
 A local man introduces vegetables grown in this region and usefully explains how to keep bears away!
 Then it’s time to ascend.
 A film crew are discovered at the start of the trail, who seem to be telling the story of a dragon and a samurai, but our adventurers must continue quickly to finish this trail before dark.
 With bad weather, even the afternoon light feels like dusk, and soaked to the point of hands starting to wrinkle up, Dean suddenly falls at a waterfall on the path, grabbing a post to save himself from a long drop.
 He hurts his leg in the process, but Duncan is just happy that he didn’t have to watch his friend fall from this edge!
 They continue, and soon they reach a hut at the top of the trail.
 Natali piles stones to mark her journey, and then they continue down the other side.
 At the end of the trail, typical to Japanese hiking routes, walking sticks are left for travelers to use freely, which can be taken and left at either end of the trail.
 Before leaving the forest, Natali disappears on a small trail by a river.
 Duncan follows her and soon Dean manages to track them down too.
 Natali had led them to a giant waterfall and was lighting candles for the Gods.
 It’s a spectacular scene and Dean, for once, is pleased with Natali’s disappearance.
 They make their way off the trail through a graveyard and to the final temple at ‘Owase’.
 At 5pm a chime is played (as is traditionally in most small towns) to mark the end of the day, and the team chat together in the safety and dryness of the temple hall.
 The team are soaked to the skin, and yet fulfilled by their short taste of the ‘Kumano Kodo’ ancient pilgrimage routes.

 The rain still falls.
 Dean must again ride in this terrible weather.
 Roads are blocked by landslides and the van must drive off inland to find a way to reach ‘Kumano City’.
 Dean checks maps and speaks to local police.
 He believes he can make his way through a pass, blocked to cars but passible by bike.
 Going around would be days of effort on a bike and not an option.
 The van successfully arrives in ‘Kumano’.
 Dean is nowhere to be found, so they visit ‘Onigajo’ or ‘Devil’s Castle’.
 Dean is caught struggling up a steep mountain pass and is finally stopped by construction workers.
 Dean won’t turn back and the construction team think it’s not safe to continue, so the police are called to make the decision.
 Luckily for Dean, the police decide to escort him through the last part of the mountain pass, and by the time he reaches the other side, the sun finally shines.
 He cycles on the beach parade and meets a local girl practicing her singing.
 She shows him some Yoga, and then he’s back on the road to reach ‘Kamikura Shrine’.
 At the base of the shrine, Dean and Duncan are fascinated by crabs, Megan is tormented by mosquitos and Natali chats to other visitors of this shrine.
 It’s a long climb up stone stairs to reach the shrine but the view from the top is impressive.
-They say their prayers and return from the top with one last visit for today at a very special Onsen (hot spring bath).
+They say their prayers and return from the top with one last visit for today at a very special Onsen (hot spring bath) (Only in Japan shows more from the Onsen).
 Before bathing they stop to swim in the river and jump from the rocks, and then they settle down in a natural bath formed by hot water rising into a spot by the river.